-These financial statements were authorised for issue by Council on 28 September 2021.
+These financial statements will be considered to be issued by Council on 28 September 2021.
 Council has the power to amend and reissue these financial statements in cases where critical information is received from public submissions or where the OLG directs Council to amend the financial statements.
 Except when an AAS permits or requires otherwise, comparative information is presented in respect of the previous period for all amounts reported in the financial statements.